-For the purposes of assessing identity or confusing similarity under paragraph 4(a)(i) of the Policy, it is permissible for the Panel to ignore the generic Top-Level Domain which in this case is ".com".
-It is viewed as a standard registration requirement.
+In this case the Domain Name contains the Trade Mark in its entirety plus the letters "tw" which may refer to the abbreviation for Taiwan.
+The addition of these two letters do not prevent a finding of confusing similarity.
+For the purposes of assessing identity or confusing similarity under paragraph 4(a)(i) of the Policy, it is permissible for the Panel to ignore the generic Top-Level Domain ("gTLD"), which in this case is ".com", since it is viewed as a standard registration requirement (section 1.11.1 of the WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition ("WIPO Overview 3.0")).